accessibility-exchange/co-design/src/steps/consulting-team-provides-feedback.md

 ### Use community facilitation

-* Have facilitation come from someone that the consultants can relate to, or from their own community - this provides more authentic answers, and may help with consultants feeling pressured to say what they think organizations want to hear
+* Have facilitation come from someone that the consultants can relate to, or from their own community - this provides more authentic answers, and may help with consultants feeling pressured to say what they think federally regulated entities want to hear

-### Organizations need to be flexible and transparent about their communication
+### Federally regulated entities need to be flexible and transparent about their communication

-* Organizations need to communicate to consultants through their preferred medium
+* Federally regulated entities need to communicate to consultants through their preferred medium
-* Organizations need to communicate the timeframe of when they’ll respond
+* Federally regulated entities need to communicate the timeframe of when they’ll respond

-### Organizations ask questions that meet the consultant where they’re at
+### Federally regulated entities ask questions that meet the consultant where they’re at

 * “How can I best serve you as your (bank, etc)?”
 * “What annoys you?”